US Flag - fm USfamily.net

 • Chapter 29 - People Index: 1) Alphabetical index of people mentioned within Legacy chapters and 2) Chapter by chapter of names of people who have contributed to the chapter.
 This chapter needs verification.

-• Chapter 30 - Locations - Introduction; Original ERA buildings summaries by Benson, Lundgren, and Wise plus NSTR by Michaud and Nilsson.
+• Chapter 30 - Locations - Introduction; Original ERA buildings overview by Benson, Lundgren, and Wise plus NSTR by Michaud and Nilsson.

 • Chapter 31 - Twin Cities': Introduction; 1987 facilities listing; Descriptions of Plant 1, Plant 3, Plant 4, Plant 5, Plant 6, Plant 6 the second, Plant 7, Plant 8, and the MACS building.